jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

       - [ ] Is this issue a duplicate?(If not, add the label `is duplicated`)
       - [ ] Is this issue the correct type?(If not, add the label `is incorrect type`)
       - [ ] Is this issue create according to how it is create in the contribution guide?(If not, add the label `is invalid format`)
-      - [ ] Do you need additional information to address this issue?(Add 'request more information' label if needed)
+      - [ ] Do you need additional information to address this issue?(Add `request more information` label if needed)
       - [ ] Need a discussion to resolve this issue?(Add the `is under discussion` label if needed)
 3) The person in charge passes the necessary information to the issue owner by leaving a comment to handle the issue.